-As my younger grandkids and I unpacked the red and green boxes during the past few weeks and decorated the house and tree......the twins were concerned about Grandpa's Christmas stocking.
+As my younger grandkids and I unpacked the red and green boxes that first year, ready to decorate the house and tree...the twins were concerned about Grandpa's Christmas stocking.

-Each child wrote a love note or memory and so did I. Overthinking it again, I pondered the logistics of empty stockings hanging in anticipation, Santa's looooong, busy night and the early-risers rushing down stairs the next morning.
+The following week, each child wrote a love note or memory and so did I. Overthinking it again, I pondered the logistics of empty stockings hanging in anticipation, Santa's long, busy night and the early-risers rushing down stairs the next morning.
 "Just stick them in his stocking right now" said one of the twins.
-"Yea...it will be a surprise for Santa and......you know.....so he knows what happened." said the other.
+"Yeah, it will be a surprise for Santa and...he'll know what happened." whispered the other five-year-old.
 How wonderful children are at solving the quandaries of life!

 Can you feel the comfort?
-Can you imagine how my little gesture helping the twins through this difficult time has in fact been quite powerful; helping me embrace this first holiday in 47 years without my guy.
+Can you imagine how my little gesture helping the twins through this difficult time had in fact been quite powerful; helping me embrace that first holiday in 47 years without my guy.

 Alone, I read and reread them.
-I can sense the importance they felt in doing this.
+I sensed the importance they felt in doing this.
 The older girls nailed it beautifully in their lengthy letters.
-They recalled his goofy stories and making them giggle over and over again; how he made them feel special for being who they are.
+They recalled his goofy stories and making them giggle over and over again; how he made them feel special for being who they were.

-The oldest commends him for being a great role model; with his "great combination of high intellect and street-smarts" and how she loved swimming with him in her early years and learning to drive with him this past summer.
-Her sister is proud that she has his writing skills and sense of humor!
+The oldest commended him for being a great role model; with his "great combination of high intellect and street-smarts" and how she loved swimming with him in her early years and learning to drive with him this past summer.
+Her sister was proud she has his writing skills and sense of humor!
 "You were perfect, Grandpa, because you were very wise and very funny" she wrote.
 They both know he is with them in their hearts.
-And I love their promise to keep calling this Grandma and Grandpa's House!
+And I loved their promise to keep calling my home the Grandma and Grandpa's House!

-Ten stockings will be gathered around the tree on Christmas Eve (once filled, they become too heavy to hang we've discovered).....but Grandpa's will hang just fine by the fireplace.....packed full of love.
+Ten stockings now gather around the tree on Christmas Eve (once filled, they become too heavy to hang I've discovered.)
+But Grandpa's hangs just fine by the fireplace...packed full of love.

-After all the gifts have been open, our attention and excitement will turn to our stockings!
-And after they've been emptied.....with toys whirring and buzzing and candy and cookies crunching...we'll read and listen to Grandpa's letters and remember all the wonderful things about him!
+After all the gifts have been opened, our attention and excitement will turn to the stockings.
+After they've been emptied.....with toys whirring and buzzing and candy and cookies crunching...we'll read and listen to Grandpa's letters and remember all the wonderful things about him!